-Meet the first cohort taking part in FLIER, our cross-sector leadership programme:
+Meet the first cohort who took part in FLIER, our cross-sector leadership programme:

-As Chairman of the IET Healthcare Sector, his remit is to inform both the public and policy-makers on the part that engineering can play in addressing society’s healthcare challenges, while ensuring that engineers have the training and networks to other stakeholders across the healthcare delivery landscape needed to develop effective and timely solutions.
+As Chair of the IET Healthcare Sector, his remit is to inform both the public and policy-makers on the part that engineering can play in addressing society’s healthcare challenges, while ensuring that engineers have the skills and cross-sector relationships across the healthcare delivery landscape needed to develop effective and timely solutions.

-Elin Haf Davies PhD has 20+ years’ experience clinically at Great Ormond Street Children’s Hospital, academically at University College London (Institute of Child Health) and as a regulator at the European Medicine Agency.
-More recently Elin Haf founded Aparito, a digital health company developed to change the drug development paradigm by using remote monitoring enabled by innovative technologies including mHealth and wearables.
-The company has since deployed its technology in America, UK, South Africa and India across seven different disease areas.
+Elin Haf Davies PhD has 20+ years’ experience clinically at Great Ormond Street Children’s Hospital, academically at University College London (Institute of Child Health) and as a regulator at the European Medicine Agency, where she was part of the team to implement the Paediatric Regulation.
+In 2014 Elin Haf founded Aparito, a digital health company dedicated to changing the drug development paradigm by using remote monitoring enabled by innovative technologies including mHealth (videos, voice, photos) and wearables.
+The company has since deployed its technology globally across 13 different disease areas.